jacobcassidy/vscode-cassidy-dark-theme/README.md

 # README
-## Cassidy Dark Monokai Theme
+## Cassidy Dark Theme
-A slowly evolving Visual Studio Code theme inspired by the Monokai Classic, Monokai Pro, and Monokai Dark Soda color schemes.
+A Visual Studio Code theme initally inspired by the Monokai color scheme and slowly evolving into a custom rainbow color wheel scheme.
 The UI uses true gray colors with a minimal, clean, flat design.

-## Inspiration Color Schemes
+## Inspirational Color Schemes
-The Cassidy Dark Monokai theme draws inspiration from the follow color schemes...
+The Cassidy Dark theme draws inspiration from the follow color schemes...

-### TRUE GRAY COLORS
+### True Gray Colors
 - `rgb000` `#000000`
 - `rgb005` `#050505`
 - `rgb010` `#0a0a0a` - UI window active border